marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

 ### Identity-Aware Proxy

 With TCP forwarding, IAP can protect SSH and RDP access to your VMs hosted on Google Cloud.
-Your VM instances don't even need public IP addresses.
+Not this case but, your VM instances don't even need public IP addresses.

-## Requirements
+# Requirements

 * Terraform.
 [See how to install Terraform](https://developer.hashicorp.com/terraform/install)

-* A Google Cloud Platform project.
+* A Google Cloud Platform (GCP) project.
 For that all you need is a @gmail account and a credit card (Is totally charge safe, different other cloud cloud providers, you won’t be charged until you upgrade/remove lock).
 You can use this link to claim $300 in free credits, [Try Google Cloud Platform for free](https://cloud.google.com/free).
 Also I recommend read [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 * A GCP service account key with the necessary permissions to create GCP resources.
 You can create a service account key from the GCP Console.
 [Create a GCP service account](https://cloud.google.com/iam/docs/service-accounts-create). **NOTE: Save the SA Json file outside the project directory to prevent accidental commits.**

-## Note:
+# Note:

-**The script that installs Pritunl is specific to an OS, in this case, Ubuntu 2204 LTS, so if you plan to use another image OS image, keep in mind to update the script to fit the OS you are using.**
+**The script that installs Pritunl is specific to an OS, in this case, Ubuntu 2204 LTS, so if you plan to use another image OS image, you'll need to update the script to fit the OS you are using.**

-## Deploy a Pritunl VPN instance on GCP by Terraform
+# Deploy a Pritunl VPN instance on GCP by Terraform

 The following Terraform code deploys a Pritunl VPN server on the Google Cloud Platform (GCP).

-### Setup
+## Setup

 1. Clone the repository:
   ```